DeIsaaco/AlbumSplitter/README.md

 8. Run the albumsplitter.py file

 # Use
-1. Select your album .mp3 file by clicking the "Load Album File" button
+1. Select your album .mp3 file by dragging and dropping, or by double clicking the empty dark-grey box at the top of the window.
-2. Set your first song title, the album, and the artist (Track # is 1 by default, start time is 0:00 by default)
+2. Set the metadata at the top of the window.
+You can leave these blank.
-3. Set your album cover with the "Select Album Cover" Button
+3. Set your album cover by dragging and dropping, or by clicking the album cover button.
-4. Add your second, third, etc. tracks.
-Make sure to add in the start times for each of them
+4. Use the 'S' key to 'split' the album.
+This creates a new song start time, and a new track.
+Very intuitive.
+You can also use the manual buttons at the bottom of the window.
-5. Click the two apply to all buttons at the bottom.
-These apply the album title and artist that you set for the first song to all of the songs.
+5. Set the titles, ensure all metadata is correct.
-6. Click the "Split Album" button, and wait.
+6. Click the "Split Album" button, and wait (You can also export songs individually if you want to do so, just use each track's respective export button).